mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 In the following section, you can find a detailed guideline for integrating a driver from the mikroSDK 2.0 Click library using the I2C interface.

-### Basic integration steps
+### Basic Integration Steps

 * **STEP 0** Select and download a driver from the [mikroSDK 2.0 Click library](https://github.com/MikroElektronika/mikrosdk_click_v2).

-  **Make sure that the selected driver using a supported communication interface.
+  **Make sure that the selected driver is using a supported communication interface.
 See the supported interfaces above.**

 * **STEP 1.1 - Optional** Add the Third-Party Hardware Drivers extension.
 See the instructions in detail [here](/application-examples/<docspace-docleaf-version>/ae-getting-started/how-do-you-use-it#adding-sdk-extensions-for-hardware-drivers).